 Additional risks include infection, pigment/color change (hyperpigmentation), scarring, pain, persistent redness, itching, and/or swelling, allergic reaction, and/or unsatisfactory result.

-Alternative treatments options include Microneedling with PRP (Platelet-Rich Plasma), Chemical peels, or Laser Treatments.
+Alternative treatments options include Microneedling with PRP (Platelet-Rich Plasma), Chemical peels,.

 Individuals should review medical, surgical, medication, and allergy history with a provider prior to treatment.
 Prepare for your treatment by reading about Microneedling, schedule your treatment 2 weeks before any special events, wash your skin and remove any makeup, excess oil, and lotions, and relax.
 Read the pre and post-treatment instructions to prepare yourself and stop any medications prior to your treatment.